odeaxcsh/Packet-Sniffer/README.md

 sudo apt install libpcap-dev # Debian and Ubuntu only
 ```

-After installing libpcap, you can simply(if GCC is installed) use Make using `make` to compile and `make clean` to delete the compiled file(It just removes Sniffer object file from directory).
+After installing libpcap, you can simply(if GCC is installed) use Make using `make`, `make normal`, `make separated`  to compile (which diffrent of them are explained later) and `make clean` to delete the compiled file(It just removes Sniffer object file from directory).

 Now after compiling code, the code can run via running this command
 ``` bash